cola-mars/run--buddy/README.md

 # Run Buddy Inc.

-## Purpose
+## Description
-A website that offers fitness training services.
+A sample website that offers fitness training services.
+This application demonstrates the flexibility of HTML and powerful CSS.

 ## Built With
 * HTML